lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 # Configure AEM Assets integration with Brand Portal {#configure-integration}

-If you are an Adobe Experience Manager (AEM) Assets Brand Portal customer, you can integrate AEM Assets with Brand Portal to enable asset publishing, asset distribution and asset contribution.
+If you are an Adobe Experience Manager (AEM) Assets Brand Portal user, you can integrate AEM Assets with Brand Portal to enable asset publishing, asset distribution and asset contribution.

-This help describes the following two use-case:
+This help describes the following two use-cases:
 * If you do not have Brand Portal integrated with your AEM Asssets author instance.
-* If you are an existing Brand Portal user having your AEM Assets author instance integrted with Brand Portal.
+* If you are an existing Brand Portal user having your AEM Assets author instance integrated with Brand Portal.

 >[!NOTE]
    >
-   >Integration via Adobe I/O Console Gateway is supported in AEM 6.2 and above .
+   >Integration via Adobe I/O Console Gateway is supported in AEM 6.2 and above.

 The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies:

-* Installing, configuring, and administering Adobe Experience Manager and AEM packages,
+* Installing, configuring, and administering Adobe Experience Manager and AEM packages

-* Using Linux and Microsoft Windows operating systems,
+* Using Linux and Microsoft Windows operating systems

 ## How integration works? {#how-integration-works}